Hendrik Andriessen: Life and career

 Andriessen was born in Haarlem, the son of Gezina Johanna (Vester), a painter, and Nicolaas Hendrik Andriessen, a church organist.
 He studied composition with Bernard Zweers and organ with Jean-Baptiste de Pauw at the Conservatorium van Amsterdam.
 As the organist at St. Catherine's Cathedral, Utrecht, he became well known for his improvisation abilities.
 From 1926 to 1954, he lectured in composition and music theory at the Amsterdam Conservatory while also teaching at the Institute for Catholic Church Music in Utrecht between 1930 and 1949.
 He was the director of the Utrecht Conservatory from 1937 to 1949.

 During World War II, Andriessen refused to join the "Cultural House" (Kultuurkamer) and was thus barred from public functions by the Nazi occupiers.
 The only musical activities he was allowed were to give lessons and to accompany church services.
-He was held hostage by German occupiers from 13 July until 18 December 1942, when he was released.
+He was held hostage in Kamp Sint-Michielsgestel by German occupiers from 13 July until 18 December 1942, when he was released.

 In 1949, he was appointed director of the Royal Conservatory in The Hague, a post he held until 1957.
+Prior to this appointment he began there as professor of composition where amongst his several composition students at the Royal Conservatory Rudi Martinus van Dijk was included.
 Between 1954 and 1962, he was appointed an Extraordinary Professor of Musicology at the Catholic University of Nijmegen.

-Andriessen's works included, besides eight masses, a setting of the Te Deum, four symphonies, variations for orchestra, lieder for voice and orchestra, chamber music, sonatas for cello and for piano, and works for solo organ.
+Andriessen's works included eight masses, a setting of the Te Deum, four symphonies, variations for orchestra, lieder for voice and orchestra, chamber music, sonatas for cello and for piano, and works for solo organ.
 He died in Haarlem.